michael-odonovan/michael-odonovan/README.md

 - A Front-end Developer living in Bristol, UK
 - I work at Comic Relief, a major UK based charity.

-### Current Side Project
-A cutting list App for the construction industry called... cuttinglistapp {link to come}.

 ### Languages
 Javascript, Typescript, HTML, CSS, Bash, Python.